nemohan/doc/other/git/2 saving changes/git commit.md

 git commit -a
 ```

-Commit a snapshot of all changes in the working directory.
-This only includes modifications to tracked files (those that have been added with `git add` at some point in their history).
+<font color="red">Commit a snapshot of all changes in the working directory.
+This only includes modifications to tracked files (those that have been added with `git add` at some point in their history).</font>

 ```
 git commit -m "commit message"